 Giants manager Dusty Baker wasn't wild about the trade because of Kent's temper, but he did return him to second base and batted him cleanup behind Bonds.
 Now 29 years old, Kent responded by setting career highs with 155 games, 29 homers, 121 RBIs and 4.1 WAR despite a rather lopsided .250/.316/.472 line.
 The Giants won the National League West at 90–72, but they were swept by the Marlins in the Division Series despite a pair of solo homers from Kent in Game 3.
 He received down-ballot support in the MVP race, finishing eighth in the voting.

-That was the start of a six-year run in which Kent annually reached the 20-homer and 100-RBI plateaus, thanks in part to hitting behind Bonds, who was an on-base machine as well as an elite slugger.
-He matured at the plate, suddenly able to hit for both average and power after altering his stance by holding his hands higher—an epiphany that came from watching Edgar Martinez.
-In 1998, Kent hit .297/.359/.555 with 31 homers and 4.4 WAR; the Giants lost a Game 163 play-in for the wild card, something they might have avoided had they not gone 11–13 while Kent missed most of June due to a hyperextended knee.
+Thus began Kent’s six-year run of 20-homer/100-RBI seasons, thanks in part to hitting behind Bonds, an on-base machine as well as an elite slugger.
+Kent matured at the plate, suddenly able to hit for both average and power after altering his stance by holding his hands higher—an epiphany that came from watching Edgar Martinez.
+In 1998, Kent hit .297/.359/.555 with 31 homers and 4.4 WAR, but the Giants lost a Game 163 play-in for the wild card—something they might have avoided had they not gone 11–13 while Kent missed most of June due to a hyperextended knee.